GiovaniFonseca/Stuff4Trip/README.md

 ### Tools and libraries
 - [coolors.co](https://coolors.co/623d2b-935836-6c6f70-ebebed-b88a68) - The color scheme that was used on the site.
 - [Google Fonts](https://fonts.google.com/) - Both fonts were used by Google Fonts.
+- [Balsamiq](https://balsamiq.com/) Used to build the wireframes.
 - [Chrome Devtools](https://developer.chrome.com/docs/devtools/) - Used extensively to experiment with grid, flexbox and general responsiveness.
 - [Gitpod](https://www.gitpod.io/) - Used to create and host the website.
 - [Github](https://github.com/) - Used to deploy the website.
 - [Am I Responsive](https://ui.dev/amiresponsive) - Used to creat an image displaying the homepage on multiple devices.
 - [Favicon](https://favicon.io/) - Used to create the Icon for the website.
+- [CSS Gradient](https://cssgradient.io/) To match the colours.
+- [Browserstack](https://www.browserstack.com/) Provided browser compatibility with real desktop and mobile devices.
+- [Table Generator](https://www.tablesgenerator.com/) Used to make a table of de devices and desktops tested.

 ### Deployment

 The site was deployed to Github pages.

+### Run Locally With GitPod

+1. Go to the terminal
+2. Type Git command: python3 -m http.server
+3. A pop-up message will appear on the right-hand side, where Open Browser should be clicked
+4. A new page opens where the site is available

 ### Deploy to GitHub Pages